-Alright, let's talk about the elephant in the room - the new cell.
-For SOME reason, WWE decided to paint it red.
+Alright, let's talk about the elephant in the room—the new cell introduced here.
+For some reason, WWE decided to paint it red.
 The internet has been flush with jokes about the new cell looking like TNA's old jungle gym cage.
-At first I thought it was an eye-sore, but I got used to that.
+At first I thought it was an eyesore, but I got used to that.
 But the real problem is it looked like a giant toy.
-Hmmmm, maybe THAT'S the reason.
+Hmmmm, maybe that's the reason.
 Anyway, on to the show proper.

 Pre-Show Match: New Day vs. Rusev Day

 Before the match even begins, we get a duel of throat-clearings between New Day and Aiden English—pretty funny stuff.
 For a pre-show match, this over-delivered.
 There was energy, they kept the flow going.
 The Shakespeare of Song showed just how skilled he is in the ring.
 Plus there was a good story: Aiden accidentally tagged in Rusev.
 English tried to save the day with a splash and even an Accolade.
 But Kofi overpowered him to keep the New Day's titles.

 Jeff Hardy vs. Randy Orton—Hell in a Cell